Skip to content

 • Chocolate: If you’re feeling extra fancy, you can add a Hershey Kiss to the center of the cookies.

 • Frosting: Sometimes we add easy sugar cookie icing on top.
-Use either frosting, royal icing, or store-bought.
-It adds the perfect sweetness!
+Royal icing or this Lofthouse cookie icing can be used.
+A buttercream frosting would add the perfect sweetness!

-• Food coloring: You can even add food coloring to change the color of the frosting or cookie!
+• Food coloring: You can even add food coloring to change the color of Valentine’s day cookies!

 5 star review